Team-Nutshell/nutshellengine-docs/source/types/Script/loadSound/index.rst

 A pointer to a :doc:`/types/Sound/index` containing information about the loaded sound.

-If the sound could not be loaded (for example: if the file does not exist, or the Asset Manager or Asset Loader Module does not support this image file format), the returned pointer is **nullptr**.
+If the sound could not be loaded (for example: if the file does not exist, or the Asset Manager or Asset Loader Module does not support this sound file format), the returned pointer is **nullptr**.